yes ratp for multimode metro/RER,and buses,

 I personally found the meal very tasty, so I had no complaints, but I couldn’t help recalling that trains used to have dining cars where you could have a full meal at a real table.
 Some trains still do have dining cars, especially those with longer travel times.
 There is sometimes a knife-and-fork symbol in the timetable to indicate this.

 Well now living outside the Paris region, my business and old nostalgia takes meParis often and this is the route

-from my new home in Auray, Morbihan, Brittany France, to Paris Montparnasse, passing by Vannes, Redon, Le Mans, Rennes most of the time.
+from my area closest station at Auray, Morbihan, Brittany France, to Paris Montparnasse, passing by Vannes, Redon, Le Mans, Rennes most of the time.

-its the TGV and its a nice ride, at Auray the parking for my car is free, and its just 7 minutes from our house.
-Then, arriving in Paris montparnasse you are in a major hub with many options of metro, bus, taxi, and walks.
+its the TGV and its a nice ride, at Auray the parking for my car is free, and its just 20 minutes from our house.
+Then, arriving in Paris montparnasse you are in a major hub with many options of trains, metro, bus, taxi, and walks.